 Alcohol is one of the most significant dietary obstacles to achieving a six-pack.
 It is calorie-dense, suppresses fat oxidation, disrupts sleep quality, and elevates cortisol levels — all of which contribute to fat storage in the abdominal region.
 Even moderate regular alcohol consumption can meaningfully slow progress toward visible abs.

-The Best Core Exercises for a Defined Six-Pack
+Best Exercises for Building a Visible Six-Pack

 While fat loss is the primary requirement for visible abs, building strong, well-developed abdominal muscles ensures that once the fat is reduced, the definition is impressive.
 Here are the most effective core exercises for maximum ab development.